Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: BBC-Net

 The depth consistency loss can be simply defined as follows:

+\xwjminor{where $D_{gt}$ is the ground truth depth, while $D_{pred}$ is predicted depth estimate by least squared solver.}

-\textbf{Confidence Loss} We aim to assign higher confidence to areas with high accuracy in depth prediction, while penalizing high confidence in regions with significant depth prediction errors.
+\textbf{Confidence Loss} The design principle of the confidence loss is to assign higher confidence to areas with high accuracy in depth prediction, while penalizing high confidence in regions with significant depth prediction errors.
 Inspired by~\cite{choi2021adaptive}, we define the confidence loss as follows:

 where C is the confidence of the predicted depth. $\left \| \frac{1}{C + 1}\right \|_1$ is designed to prevent C from approaching to 0.
-The corresponding weight $w_0$ is set to 0.1 \textbf{Bases Balance Loss} Basis-fitting methods typically obtain the final depth by a linear combination of the bases.
+The corresponding weight $w_0$ is set to 0.1 \textbf{Bases Balance Loss}

-where $B$ stands for bases and $D$ stands for final depth.
-The weights of different bases are usually determined by minimizing the difference between the predicted depth and the depth of the sparse points in the input.
-That is

-where $S$ stands for the vector of sparse depth, and $x$ stands for the corresponding sparse point.
-The above optimization problem can be simplified to a linear problem as follows: